Free Consultation

 Criminal Traffic

-Exhibition of Speed
+Exhibition of Speed Arizona

 When you think of getting a traffic ticket, you probably imagine a small fine, and maybe a couple of points on your license.
 And if the violation is something minor like rolling through a stop sign, you’d be correct.
-However, if you are charged with exhibition of speed, sometimes referred to as drag racing or racing on the highway, you have been charged with a traffic crime and the penalties are much more serious.
+However, if you are charged with exhibition of speed in Arizona, sometimes referred to as drag racing or racing on the highway, you have been charged with a traffic crime and the penalties are much more serious.

 Understand